Door-knocking is the single most effective thing a campaign does to reach voters. It's also the most logistically complicated.

 | Retyping paper walk sheet results | Scan QR, enter digitally.
 Photo-scan coming soon. |

 If your team has used canvassing apps before, you've heard the same complaint: the app kills their phone.
-Three hours in, battery dead.
-Plugged into the car charger, phone got hot enough to shut itself down.
-Some phones permanently damaged.
+Apps suck battery quickly, and phones plugged into a car charger to compensate will overheat.

-Traditional canvassing apps track volunteer location every few seconds, draw maps continuously, constantly sync data back to HQ.
+Traditional canvassing apps track volunteer location every few seconds, draw maps continuously, and constantly sync data back to servers.
 The GPS chip never sleeps.
-The screen redraws maps all day.

 Across a 20-stop shift, Flip sends about as much data as loading a single Instagram image.
-Your volunteer canvasses a full shift, phone cool in their pocket, battery still has plenty left for the ride home.
+Your volunteers can canvass a full shift with cool phones in their pockets and plenty of battery left for the ride home.

-Cloud infrastructure on Microsoft Azure.
-Voter data stays in your tenant.
-HTTPS end to end.
-Volunteer phones don't store anything — close the tab and it's gone.
+Flip uses cloud infrastructure on Microsoft Azure.
+Voter data stays in your tenant with HTTPS end to end.
+Volunteer phones don't store anything - close the tab and it's gone.

 Pricing in development.
 Early partners get launch pricing locked in.